MateoLa/avatares/README.md

 $ rails generate avatares:install
 ```

+(After installation verify your routes has: `mount Avatares::Engine, at: '/avatares'`)

 ## Settings

 ### Initializer

-Options can be set to change the size of the image, the default text color or its font.
+Options can be set to change the image size, the default text color or its font.

 ```ruby
 # app/config/initializer/avatares.rb.